-Our Board has long maintained a formal statement of its responsibilities and corporate governance guidelines to ensure effective governance in all areas of its responsibilities.
-Our Corporate Governance Guidelines, which were revised in December 2018, are available on our website at www.halliburton.com by clicking on the tab "About Us", and then the "Corporate Governance" link.
+Our Board has long maintained a formal statement of its responsibilities and guidelines to ensure effective governance in all areas of its responsibilities.
+Our Corporate Governance Guidelines are available on our website at www.halliburton.com by clicking on the tab "About Us", and then the "Corporate Governance" link.
 The guidelines are reviewed periodically and revised as appropriate to reflect the dynamic and evolving processes relating to corporate governance, including the operation of the Board.